 Zinc is an important dietary nutrient with crucial roles throughout the body.
-Taking in too much zinc can be harmful, however, and it may cause a range of symptoms, including nausea, diarrhea, and headaches.
+However, taking in too much zinc can be harmful.
+It may cause a range of symptoms, such as nausea, diarrhea, and headaches.

 Many over-the-counter vitamins, nutrient supplements, and cold remedies contain zinc.
 Taking multiple supplements at the same time can put a person at risk of exceeding their recommended dietary allowance (RDA) of zinc.